-Listen to James Montgomery Boice: "When Jesus was on earth he claimed that he would atone for our sin.
+Listen as James Montgomery Boice explains.
+"When Jesus was on earth he claimed that he would atone for our sin.
 'The Son of man came not to be served but to serve and to give his life as a ransom for many' (Mt.
 20:28).
 In time the hour of his crucifixion came and Jesus died.
 The sacrifice was offered, the atonement made.
 But how were human beings to know that it was acceptable?
 Suppose that Jesus himself had sinned, even while hanging on the cross.
 In that case the Lamb would not have been without spot or blemish, and the atonement would not have been perfect.
 Will God accept the sacrifice?
 For three days the question remains unanswered.
 Then the moment of the resurrection comes.
 The hand of God reaches down into the cold Judean tomb, and the body of Christ is quickened.
 He rises.
 The stone is rolled away.
 Jesus is exalted to the right hand of the Father.
 By these acts we know that God has accepted the perfect sacrifice of his Son for sin."

 R.A.Torrey wrote, "I look at the cross of Christ and I know that atonement has been made for my sins; I look at the open sepulcher and the risen and ascended Lord, and I know the atonement has been accepted.
-There no longer remains a single sin on me, no matter how many or how great my sins may have been." . . .
-R. A. Torrey

-The resurrection of Jesus from the dead lets me know that the Father has accepted his atoning sacrifice and my sins, though they are many, have all been forgiven.
+There no longer remains a single sin on me, no matter how many or how great my sins may have been."...
+R. A. Torrey The resurrection of Jesus from the dead lets me know the Father has accepted his atoning sacrifice and my sins, though they are many, have all been forgiven.

-Why does Jesus' death and resurrection matter?
+Why does Jesus' resurrection matter?
 The resurrection means death has been defeated and eternal life is available to all who will repent and believe.
-Jesus told Mary and Martha that he was the resurrection and the life and that if we believed upon him, even if we died, we would live.
+Jesus told Mary and Martha that he was the resurrection and the life and that if we believed on him, even if we died, we would live.
 If we are united with Christ by placing our faith in him as our Savior and Lord, then we are both united with him in his death, so we die to our sins, and we are united with him in his resurrection, so we are raised to new life in him as well.

-Paul wrote "For since we believe that Jesus died and rose again, even so, through Jesus, God will bring with him those who have fallen asleep" 1 Thess.4:14.
+The Apostle Paul wrote "For since we believe that Jesus died and rose again, even so, through Jesus, God will bring with him those who have fallen asleep" 1 Thess.4:14.
 Those who have fallen asleep is Paul's way of referring to the dead.
 "The believer in Christ is united to Christ by faith in such a manner that if Jesus rose from the dead, the believer must be raised also."

-His resurrection matters because if he isn't raised from the dead, then no one is.
+Paul is saying that Jesus' resurrection matters because if he isn't raised from the dead, then no one is.
 We are all out of luck and this life is all there is.
-If Jesus wasn't resurrected then there is no such thing as resurrection from the dead.

-Paul said, "If there is no resurrection of the dead, then not even Christ has been raised.
-And if Christ has not been raised, our preaching is useless and so is your faith.
-More than that, we are then found to be false witnesses about God, for we have testified about God that he raised Christ from the dead.
-But he did not raise him if in fact the dead are not raised.
-For if the dead are not raised, then Christ has not been raised either.
-And if Christ has not been raised, your faith is futile; you are still in your sins.
+Paul writes, "...if Christ has not been raised, our preaching is useless and so is your faith.
+More than that, we are then found to be false witnesses about God, for we have testified about God that he raised Christ from the dead...And if Christ has not been raised, your faith is futile; you are still in your sins.
 Then those also who have fallen asleep in Christ are lost.
 If only for this life we have hope in Christ we are to be pitied more than all men.
 But Christ has indeed been raised from the dead..."
 1 Cor.
 15:13-20.